 Fill the spray bottle with one cup of distilled white vinegar, one-eighth teaspoon of Castile soap, one tablespoon of baking soda, and three cups of warm water.
-If you intend to aromatize the DIY degreaser using an essential oil, use an unscented castile soap; otherwise, use either a scented or unscented soap.
+If you intend to aromatize the DIY degreaser needing an essential oil, use an unscented castile soap; otherwise, use either a scented or unscented soap.

 Make It Smell Nice

 If desired, add 20 drops of a pH-neutral essential oil to the spray container (fresh citrus smells like orange or lemon are popular) to infuse the DIY degreaser with a light aroma.
-Avoid using acidic essential oils like anise, which can either react with and tarnish cooktops, cookware, or utensils made of certain metals (e.g., copper, copper alloys, or aluminum) or dissolve countertop sealants, exposing the underlying countertop material to harm.
+Avoid needing acidic essential oils like anise, which can either react with and tarnish cooktops, cookware, or utensils made of certain metals (e.g., copper, copper alloys, or aluminum) or dissolve countertop sealants, exposing the underlying countertop material to harm.

 Reattach the spray head to the container and gently shake to mix the contents.
-Apply an adhesive label to the degreaser to differentiate it from your other homemade cleansers, and keep it in a dry place away from dogs and children.
+Apply an adhesive label to the degreaser to differentiate it from your other homemade cleaners, and keep it in a dry place away from dogs and children.